 Just west of Dallas, Arlington, Texas is gaining a reputation as a sports-centric and all around fun town for everyone.
 Less than 10 minutes away from Dallas/Fort Worth International Airport, visitors will have access to a variety of lodging options, such as the Sheraton Arlington, the Hilton Arlington, Crowne Plaza Suites Arlington, Holiday Inn Express & Suites Arlington and more.
 Many of these options feature full service amenities and transportation services to nearby sports facilities.

 Sports fans will find that Texas abounds with professional sporting attractions.
-Watch baseball’s Texas Rangers take down their opponents at Globe Life Park and the Dallas Cowboys defend their home-ground at AT&T Stadium.
+Watch the Dallas Cowboys defend their home-ground at AT&T Stadium.
 Host cutting-edge events at the new sports entertainment complex Texas Live!, which just opened in the Arlington Entertainment District.
 When it’s not competition time, tournament planners, athletes and families will have plenty of opportunities to have fun.
 Six Flags Over Texas offers families the chance to fly like superheroes on its Marvel or DC-themed roller coasters.
 Cool off with a splash at Hurricane Harbor, Six Flags’ water parks equipped with over 40 types of exhilarating rides.
 Budding bowlers have the chance to learn about the country’s leading participatory sport at the International Bowling Museum & Hall of Fame.

 In addition, Arlington has or will be hosting an eclectic array of upcoming sporting events, such as the NFL Draft (April), UIL High School Football Championships (December 19-22, 2018), Big 12 Football Championship (December 1, 2018), Special Olympics Texas (May) and the United States Tennis Association Adult National League Championships (October)